Halalaluyafail3/LuaPreprocessor/README.md

 $lua(foo(x)) -- 2, uses globals defined before
 -- this is by far the most powerful built in macro
 ```
 * `defined`: Expects one or more strings or names separated by periods after the name `defined`, searching just like it was trying to invoke the macro using the path.
-The `$`, the name `defined`, and the path will be replaced by `true` if a function or built in macro located correctly was found, or `false` otherwise.
+The symbol `$`, the name `defined`, and the path will be replaced by `true` if a function or built in macro located correctly was found, or `false` otherwise.
 ```lua
 $defined defined -- true
 $lua(